Self-Driving Cars in Las Vegas, Nevada

 Accident video recording - black box

 Today, a built-in video recorder in any taxi videotapes the last 10 seconds before an accident.
-Identical video recorders are installed in every self-driving car to determine liability for the crash.
+Similarly, self-driving cars are equipped with recording devices, often called 'black boxes,' to help determine liability in the event of a crash.

 Regulations on self-driving cars